dalv0911/demo-log-analytics-aws-solution/README.md

  * `cdk synth`       emits the synthesized CloudFormation template
  * `cdk destroy`     destroy the infra you have been created

-### Do you feel tired when removing the S3 Bucket if the CDK has failed
+### Do you feel tired when removing the S3 Bucket if the CDK has failed?
 If CDK has failed, the CDK will take care of rollback process.
-Since, AWS S3 is object storage, so it's dangerous to being deleted.
+Since, AWS S3 is object storage, it's dangerous to being deleted.
 So, CDK does't delete created buckets, and when we redeploy it, `the buckets alreadt exits` error will occur.
 To resolve this problem, we need to delete created S3 buckets manually.

 Don't worry, I have wrote a snippet to delete these buckets.
 However, please be careful when using this even it only delete empty bucket. :)
 ```bash